microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-post.md

 ### Example 2: Application permissions

 The following example shows a minimal request using application permissions.
-By omitting other properties, the client is implicitly taking defaults from the predefined template represented by `template`.
+Because the client omitted other properties, it's implicitly taking defaults from the predefined template represented by `template`.
 When issuing a request with application permissions, a [user](../resources/user.md) must be specified in the `members` collection.

 >**Note:** You can only specify a single member as the owner in this scenario.